 While adding Bootstrap may sound easier, you might be faced with the nightmare that is overriding classes.
 Nobody loves overriding the classes they don’t want/need, plus you’re now distracted from what you really want to accomplish.
 Besides, you don’t lose anything by learning how to write a grid system.
 In fact, it makes you understand and appreciate CSS libraries and better.

 There was this school project I had to work on.
 It was pretty basic, but I needed a grid system.
 I had already decided to build it from the ground up with only vanilla, so Bootstrap or Materialize was not an option.
 I had to learn how to write my own grid system.
 It turns out that it’s not difficult at all.
 In fact, I wrote a grid system with a few lines of CSS code.

 I used flexbox to create a simple grid system.
 Flexbox is great!
-It is supported in major browsers and is easy to implement.
-Take a look at the cute bit of CSS code…
+It’s supported in major browsers and is easy to implement.

-Just add this simple markup and you’re good to go…
+Just add the following simple markup and you’re good to go.

-Of course, you can’t do some of the naughty things you may be accustomed to with CSS libraries and all.
-For simple layouts, you probably wouldn’t need to do stuff like that.
-Anyhoo, you can always add a few more lines for other neat functionalities.
+You can always add a few more lines for other neat functionalities.
 If you feel you’re doing too much, it may be time to throw in a library or something.
-If you feel Bootstrap is too overweight, there are a ton of CSS grid libraries.
+If you feel Bootstrap or any other UI library is overkill, there are a ton of CSS grid libraries.
 I don’t want to name names, but Google is your friend.
 A search would yield a ton of interesting results.